Kerpoof: Create

-Kerpoof Studios has continued to add content to Disney.com/Create, including photo mashups for Disney franchises such as Phineas and Ferb, Princess and the Frog, and the Nightmare Before Christmas, and new Comic Creators, Animods, Digital Painters, Music Slideshows, and an animated Flip Book.
+Kerpoof Studios has continued to add content to Disney.com/Create, including photo mashups for Disney franchises such as Phineas and Ferb, The Princess and the Frog, and The Nightmare Before Christmas, and new Comic Creators, Animods, Digital Painters, Music Slideshows, and an animated Flip Book.

 The Create Portal's reception has been positive.
 The site was nominated for a 2010 KAPi Award, and was featured in the New York Times Personal Tech section: